0xVenus/0xVenus.github.io/posts/thm/gamingserver.md

 ![dir_bruteforc](https://github.com/0xVenus/0xVenus.github.io/assets/97831939/87d19d4f-7493-4a69-8e49-5d852a4b2312)
 wow, we got few directories which "secret" and "upload" seems to be the sus ones (hacker mindset yunno lol)

-<br> Navigating to the upload directory shows a password list file and a manifesto file
+<br> Navigating to the upload directory shows a password list and a manifesto file

 <br> now, let's download the files to our attackbox using wget